SamLau95/cs61as-wiki/Higher-order Procedure.md

     (define (cube-list2 li) (map cube li))
     (cube-list2 li) ; Outputs '(1 8 27 64)

-Also note that if we wanted to do something different to the list elements (eg. raise to the fourth power), without higher-order procedures we would have to define another function and repeat much of the body of `cube-list`, whereas with `map` we just need to map the new function to the list.
+Also note that if we wanted to do something different to the list elements (eg. square every element), without higher-order procedures we would have to define another function and repeat much of the body of `cube-list`, whereas with `map` we just need to map the new function to the list.